hsching/hsching/README.md

 - ### Hi there!
 This is Cathy Chen!
-- 🐳 I'm currently a year 3 student majoring in Information Systems at HKUST
+- 🐳 I'm currently a BBA student majoring in Information Systems and Operations Management at HKUST
 - 🤩 My interests: 🎧 Music, 🎭 Theater, 📔 Reading

 <!--